 The way people think and process information affects not just how they go about their work but also the kind of work that stimulates them and the kind of conditions they work best in.
 When you understand how your employees think, you’ll have a better understanding of what they need to feel fulfilled, engaged and motivated to give it their all, even when the pressure’s on.

 Here’s a look at what each of the four thinking preferences of the Whole Brain® Model needs and how you can begin to unleash the inner motivation of different thinkers on your team.

-A Quadrant: Needs accuracy, data, clarity of purpose, logical and rational basis for doing something
+Needs accuracy, data, clarity of purpose, and logical and rational basis for doing something.

 Ideas for unleashing inner motivation in the A quadrant:

 - Ask for input on breaking down and solving complex challenges.

 - Focus on the bottom-line impact of decisions, backed up by facts.

 - Allow opportunities for thinking critically and taking decisive action, and provide access to necessary data, technology, research, and tools.